tariqahmed-tech10/VLSI-Designing-Internship---2/README.md

 ### HALF ADDER

-A half adder is a fundamental combinational logic circuit in digital electronics designed to add two single-bit binary numbers.
+A half adder is a fundamental combination logic circuit in digital electronics designed to add two single-bit binary numbers.
 It accepts two inputs, typically labeled A and B, and produces two outputs: the Sum (S) and the Carry (C).

 ## Output Of Half Adder